Donald L. Jackson: Congress

+Jackson served all seven terms on the Foreign Affairs Committee.
+He was a congressional adviser at the ninth conference of American States at Bogotá, Colombia in 1948.
+His one public bill enactment addressed civil service annuities, but four of his five successful resolutions commended efforts in Latin America.
+He was much more an initiator of successful private bills, seventeen being enacted.

 House Un-American Activities Committee

 His congressional service included the House Un-American Activities Committee, and a notable role in accusing Methodist Bishop G. Bromley Oxnam of engaging in communist activities.
 He was appointed to the committee to replace future president Richard Nixon, who had just been elected to the United States Senate.

 Civil Rights votes

 Jackson voted in favor of the Civil Rights Acts of 1957, but did not vote on the Civil Rights Act of 1960.

 He was not a candidate for renomination in 1960.
+The seat remained Republican for another eight terms.

 Later career

-He worked as a radio and television commentator from 1960 to 1968, and was appointed by President Nixon as a commissioner on the Interstate Commerce Commission in 1969.
+He worked as a radio and television commentator from 1960 to 1968 and was appointed by President Nixon to the Interstate Commerce Commission in 1969.
+He resigned in 1972, before the end of his term.

 Death and burial

 Jackson resided in Sosua, Dominican Republic, West Indies, until his death in Bethesda, Maryland, May 27, 1981.
 He was interred in Arlington National Cemetery.